-If a Member expresses concern relating to the management of the Authority's business, the Chief Executive or relevant senior manager shall decide what action to take.
-It should be noted, that if the concern relates to a failing in the Officer's performance, in most cases, it will be appropriate for this to be dealt with by means of a developmental interview between the Chief Executive/Senior Manager and the Officer concerned.
+Any Member who has a concern about the conduct or performance of an Officer, should tell the Chief Executive, a Corporate Leadership Team member or a Director about their concern.
+That Officer will decide what action to take.
+It should be noted, that if the concern relates to a failing in the Officer's performance, the Council's normal processes will be followed and in most cases, it will initially be appropriate for this to be dealt with by means of a discussion between a Senior Manager and the Officer concerned.